HMS Queen Charlotte (1790): Fate

 At about 6 am on 17 March 1800, whilst operating as the flagship of Vice-Admiral Lord Keith, Queen Charlotte was reconnoitring the island of Capraia, in the Tuscan Archipelago, when she caught fire.
-Keith was not aboard at the time and observed the disaster from the shore.
+Keith was not aboard at the time and observed the disaster from the shore at Leghorn.

 The fire was believed to have resulted from someone having accidentally thrown loose hay on a match tub.
 Two or three American vessels lying at anchor off Leghorn were able to render assistance, losing several men in the effort as the vessel's guns, which were loaded, cooked off in the heat.
-Captain A. Tod wrote several accounts of the disaster that he gave to sailors to give to the Admiralty should they survive.
+Captain Andrew Todd wrote several accounts of the disaster that he gave to sailors to give to the Admiralty should they survive.
 He himself perished with his ship.
-The crew was unable to extinguish the flames and at about 11 am the ship blew up with the loss of 673 officers and men.
+The crew was unable to extinguish the flames and at about 11 am the ship was abandoned and burnt to the waterline, with the loss of 673 officers and men, although 20 officers and 144 ratings were saved.